The Toronto Area Security Klatch is presently managed by a Steering Committee that was formed in October 2004.

 Brian Bourne, CISSP

-Brian has a passion for security and has been an active member of the IT security community for over 20 years.
-Being part of the IT community has always been important to Brian and his entrepreneurial spirit and industry experiences are what helped establish TASK and SecTor as part of Black Arts Illuminated.
+Brian has a passion for security and has been an active member of the IT security community for over 25 years.
+Being part of the IT community has always been important to Brian and his entrepreneurial spirit and industry experiences are what helped establish TASK and SecTor.

 Senior Security Advisor at Leviathan Security